 \section{Introduction}

 Here we will present several examples in Ergodic Optimization where one can exhibit the maximizing probability and the subaction.
 The $1/2$ iterative procedure is a tool (in some cases) for the corroboration of what is calculated or a helpful instrument to get important information.
-A comment about this last point: suppose someone in an specific example (not covered by the examples described on the present text) does not know the explicit expression for the maximizing probability and the subaction.
-We want to show, through several worked examples, how one can proceed (using the $1/2$ iterative procedure) in order to get explicit information.
+Comment about this last point: suppose someone in a specific example (not covered by the examples described in the present text) does not know the explicit expression for the maximizing probability and the subaction.
+We want to show, through several worked examples, how one can proceed (using the $1/2$ iterative procedure) in order to try to get explicit information.